 How would a parent know if a child would respond better to medication or a behavior strategy?

-Which non-medication therapies are effective for adults?
+What non-medication therapies are effective for adults and older kids?

-Can diet affect symptoms of adult ADHD?
+How does diet affect symptoms of ADHD?

 Is exercise beneficial in treating ADHD?

 “Physical activity helps combat negative habits like excessive screen time and poor sleep,” says Dr. Stein.
 “It also helps build resilience and improves mood.”